JASON STROPKO IS A PROFESSIONAL GLASS ARTIST, MAKER, FABRICATOR, COLLABORATOR & EDUCATOR, CURRENTLY LIVING IN THE SAN FRANCISCO BAY AREA.

 I am inspired by nature, especially small details and subtle characteristics in texture, hue and pattern.
 I especially love overcoming technical challenges that arise when developing textures in glass that for example resemble nature closely.
 I strive to create beautiful and carefully crafted glass art and am currently exploring the marriage of glass supported by non-glass materials.

-In 2014 I began sharing my knowledge of, and skills in, glassmaking with private students and later with corporate clients and discovered that I am a passionate instructor, this has opened future paths for me that I wasn’t expecting to look forward exploring.
+In 2014 I began sharing my knowledge and skills in glassmaking with private students and later with corporate clients and discovered that I am a passionate instructor, this has opened future paths for me that I wasn’t expecting to look forward exploring.

-Handmade glass and the skill of it’s makers links us to it’s ancient history and as heirlooms will last a lifetime, bringing this history into the future.”
+Handmade glass and the skill of it’s makers at at once modern and future facing, while also linking us to glass’s ancient history.
+As heirlooms glass will last a lifetime, bringing this history back into the future.”

 “I hope to share my love of nature by creating objects in glass.
 Ranging from: the life giving DNA helix pattern embedded within translucent glass, a finely crafted, twisted cane work; to the bold presence of nuts and seeds in coloured glass and sometimes clear; to vases that range from spectacular colour effects to those that imitate the texture of tree bark chestnuts.”